REHYA STEVENS - THE SHORT STORY

 Her music radiates joy and sincerity - particularly in her acclaimed collection of holiday albums that celebrate kinship, nostalgia, and unity.
 At a time when disconnection and uncertainty often dominate the cultural climate, Rehya’s music offers an antidote of light: a space for reflection, healing, and shared humanity.

-“I think the love of music has always driven me to figure out what makes me, and what makes other people tick — emotionally and spiritually,” Rehya says.
-“It’s allowed me to express our common yearnings, and, in turn, offer what I hope is a valuable form of therapy through music.”
+“I think the love of music has always driven me to figure out what makes me, and what makes other people tick - emotionally and spiritually,” Rehya says.
+“It’s allowed me to express our common yearnings, and, in turn, offer comfort, connection, and reflection through music.”

 Early Life and Influences

 Born in Pasadena, California, Rehya grew up surrounded by music and creativity.
-Her father, Peter Martin — a keyboardist and arranger for Diana Ross & the Supremes, Bobby Caldwell, and Bill Medley of The Righteous Brothers — also composed and arranged for Disney’s Mickey Mouse Club during the late 1970s.
-Her mother, Susan, worked as a medical transcriptionist and nurtured Rehya’s love of words and storytelling.
+Her father, Peter Martin - a keyboardist and arranger for Diana Ross & the Supremes, Bobby Caldwell, and Bill Medley of The Righteous Brothers, also composed and arranged for Disney’s Mickey Mouse Club during the late 1970s.
+Her mother, Susan, worked as a medical transcriptionist and nurtured Rehya’s love of music and storytelling.

 After the family relocated to Rocklin, California, Rehya began piano lessons and discovered songwriting at an early age.
-She immersed herself in the works of Etta James, Dinah Washington, and Sarah Vaughn, alongside pop and R&B icons Michael Jackson, Whitney Houston, Prince, Sade, and George Michael.
+She immersed herself in artists such as Etta James, Dinah Washington, and Sarah Vaughan, alongside pop and R&B icons Michael Jackson, Whitney Houston, Prince, Sade, and George Michael.

 2001 – Rehya Stevens EP

-After moving to Los Angeles to attend the Musician’s Institute’s Keyboard Institute of Technology (K.I.T.), Rehya released her debut self-titled EP in 2001.
-Produced by Glenn Allen and recorded with a team of talented peers — including session guitarist Michael Landau — the six-song collection fused pop, Americana, and soul influences, touching on social justice, love, and resilience.
+After moving to Los Angeles to attend Musicians Institute’s Keyboard Institute of Technology (K.I.T.), Rehya released her self-titled debut EP in 2001.
+Produced by Glenn Allen and featuring renowned session guitarist Michael Landau, the six-song collection blended pop, Americana, and soul influences while exploring themes of love, resilience, and social awareness.

 2013 – Vintage Love